Table of Contents

 π¦ Python's socket Module

-The socket module is built into Python and is used for all
+socket module is built into Python and is used for all

 client = socket.socket(socket.AF_INET, socket.SOCK_STREAM)